georchestra/sample-docker-composition/README.md

 * a docker composition (obviously)
 * some e.g. curl commands to highlight a particular bug
-* Add a readme to the directory which explains the goal of the composition
+* Add a readme to the directory which explains the goal of the composition, and how to use it